splorp/npds-tracker-server/readme.md

 The Java SE (Standard Edition) runtime can be downloaded from [Oracle](http://www.oracle.com/technetwork/java/javase/).

-+ An internet connection
+### An internet connection

 The NPDS Tracker Server uses TCP port 3680, as assigned by [IANA](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xml).

 Trackers may also be configured to also listen on port 80 or 8080.

-+ A text editor
+### A text editor

-For editing the configuration and template files.
+For editing the various configuration and template files.

 ## Files